top of page

 Step 8: Test the system

-You can turn on the heater by turning the top thermostat dial fully to the right (to the little water droplet icon).
+The last step is to fire up the Propex heater and check that everything is running okay.
+Turn on the heater by turning the top thermostat dial fully to the right.
 The dial at the bottom is the thermostatic dial - choose the ambient heat you want.
+The sequence of operation is as follows:

 Propex heater sequence of operation